mono-koto/build-with-pyusd/docs/smart-contract/07-deploy.md

 >
 > If we end up using this code on mainnet, it would be a good idea to transfer ownership of the contract once deployed.
 Or even better, modify the contract to take an owner in the constructor.

-Write that private key down, clear your terminal, then invoke the following
+Write that private key down somewhere safe, clear your terminal, then invoke the following

 ```shell
 mkdir -p keystore